Get Maintouch

 TLDR:

-• Cut generic AI phrases like "moreover" and "it's worth considering" before publishing
+- Cut generic AI phrases like "so" and "it's worth considering" before anything goes live

 What Is AI Slop in Content Marketing

 AI slop is content that looks real but feels empty.
 It's the blog post that answers your question without actually saying anything.
-The article that could've been about any company in any industry.
+The article that could have been about any company in any industry.

 High-volume, low-effort AI content designed to game search engines or fill a content calendar.
 Not to help anyone.